GiggInnovations/gigg-knowledge-base/gpt_site_competition_voting.md

 ## Voting Restrictions

-- If “Single Vote per User” is enabled, users can only cast one vote per round
+- If “Single Vote per User” is enabled  in Gigg, users can only cast one vote per round
 - Other vote-based restrictions (e.g., subscription requirement) are controlled in the “Type” tab

-## User Actions
+## User Actions on Gigg Competiton Website

 - Users visit the Gigg challenge website during an active voting round
 - Approved entries are displayed as tiles